MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Actinoids: Electronic configuration, oxidation states, and comparison with lanthanoids.

 • Co-ordination compounds: Werner’s theory – ligands, coordination number, denticity, chelation, IUPAC nomenclature of mononuclear coordination compounds, isomerism, bonding – valence bond approach.
-Importance of coordination compounds in qualitative analysis, extraction of metals and biological systems.
+Importance of coordination compounds in qualitative analysis, extraction of METals and biological systems.

 • Environmental chemistry: Environmental pollution – atmospheric, water and soil; Atmospheric pollution – tropospheric and stratospheric; Tropospheric pollutants - gaseous pollutants: oxides of carbon, nitrogen and sulfur, hydrocarbons, their sources, harmful effects, and prevention.